Perform Hard Failover

 Note the warning message that appears when hard failover is selected: in particular, this points out that hard failover may interrupt ongoing writes and replications, and that therefore it may be better to Remove a Node and Rebalance, than use hard failover on a still-available Data Service node.

-To continue with hard failover, confirm your choice by left-clicking on the Failover Node button.
+To continue with hard failover, confirm your choice by clicking on the Failover Node button.

 Hard failover now occurs.
 On conclusion, the Servers screen appears as follows: